mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 We used what is known as pattern matching.

-Instead of declaring the parameter of the function as a variable named `b`, we can avoid naming it entirely and simply subsitute it with a value that will be provided to the function once it's called.
+Instead of declaring the parameter of the function as a variable named `b`, we can avoid naming it entirely and simply substitute it with a value that will be provided to the function once it's called.

 When we make a call `myNot True`, Haskell looks for a definition that "fits" such a call.
 In this case, it's the first line (not counting the type signature).
 If we make a call `myNot False`, then it's the second line that *matches* that call.
 Hence the name "pattern matching".